microtrain/bootcamp/05-HTML/02-GitHubPages.md

 1. Open a browser and go to the [W3C Markup Validation Service](https://validator.w3.org/).
 2. Select the third tab _Validate by URI_
 3. Enter the address of your GitHub pages site and press the _Check_ button.
-4. I expect validation to fail due to not defining a language.
+4. **NOTE:** I expect validation to fail due to not defining a language.
 We will cover that in the next section.

 > The most common error we tend to face is the improper closure of tags.
-The validator will return line numbers check those lines in your code for broekn tags such as ```<a href="/">My Website<a>``` instead of ```<a href="/">My Website</a>```.
-The issue here being the omission of the ```/``` in the closing ```<a>``` tag.
+The validator will return line numbers check those lines in your code for broken tags such as ```<a href="/">My Website<a>``` instead of ```<a href="/">My Website</a>```.
+The issue here is the omission of the ```/``` in the closing ```<a></a>``` tag.

 ## Metadata
 Metadata is data about data.
 For a typical web page, the data is the content that falls between the opening and closing header tags.
-Metadata helps to describe and classify that data and/or the functionality of your web page.
-Metadata can be an attribute of a single element or added to the ```head``` of a document in the form of a meta tag.
+Metadata helps to describe and classify your page content and functionality.
+Metadata can be an attribute of a single element or added to the ```<head></head>``` of a document in the form of a meta tag.

-Best practices are things that ought to be done given there is not a good reason not to and provided their is not an alternative that better suits a given situation.
+Best practices are things that ought to be done provided (a) there is not a good reason not to and (b) there is not an alternative that better suits a given situation.
 If I had to pick three pieces of metadata that should always be implemented, they would be as follows.

 * ```<html lang="en">``` - Defines the language of the web page.
 This would most likely be used by assistive technologies such as screen readers or an automated translator.
 * ```<meta charset="UTF-8">``` - Defines the character set you are using so that there will be no confusion between your source code and the rendering engine.
-For a data driven web site you will want your websites encoding to match that of your database; UTF-8 is the most common encoding.
+For a data-driven website, you will want your websites encoding to match that of your database; UTF-8 is the most common encoding.
 * ```<meta name="viewport" content="width=device-width, initial-scale=1.0">``` - Used by the browser to allow the developer of the site to declare how the site should be viewed across devices.

-### Exercise 4 - Metadata Best Practices
+### Exercise 4 - Implement the Metadata Best Practices
 [</> code](https://github.com/microtrain/microtrain.github.io/commit/fcc3fb47ed9ecb8fd2c05d8c38734fe58651b9e0) Update all pages on your GitHub site so that
 * The language is declared as _English_.
 * The charset is declared as _UTF-8_.